ZPump/zPump/docs/smart-contracts/ptf-pool.md

 1. **`shield`**
    - Validates accounts, verifying key, vault ownership, and the `ShieldClaim` PDA (initialised lazily via `init_if_needed`).
+   - Requires the factory mint mapping for this origin mint to be in the `Active` state; frozen assets can no longer wrap.
    - Parses Groth16 inputs (old root, new root, note commitment bytes, amount, recipient, etc.) and ensures `old_root == pool_state.current_root`.
    - Calls `ptf_verifier_groth16::verify_groth16`.
    - CPIs into `ptf_vault::deposit` to transfer tokens from the depositor ATA.